Product ConsultantKardderStrategy Delivered

 The market is crowded, so campus activation needs strong incentives and visible social proof

-Kardder shared product activity signals: 94,922 sessions and 122,581 chat messages.
-The main risk was not engagement it was getting more of the right UCLA students to try it
+Kardder had 94,922 sessions and 122,581 chat messages.
+The main risk wasn't engagement.
+It was getting more of the right UCLA students to try it.

 Kardder's Instagram had 3,545 followers and a 0.40% engagement rate.
-Apps that highlight their main value in one line tend to win on followers and downloads
+Apps that explain their main value in one line tend to win on followers and downloads.

 Approach

-Rather than chasing paid acquisition or broad awareness campaigns, the strategy focused on the moments Kardder was most likely to win, high-intent campus contexts where students already wanted to meet people, make plans, and act in real time.
+Rather than chasing paid acquisition or broad social campaigns, the strategy centered on what Kardder could actually win: high-intent campus moments where students already want to meet people and find plans.

 Product Principles

-Make real-life proximity obvious within the first 5 seconds
+Make the 'real life proximity' value obvious in the first 5 seconds

 Hypotheses